CPG Corporation

-CPG Corporation is an infrastructure, building management, and consultancy services company in the Asia Pacific.
+CPG Corporation is an infrastructure, building management, and consultancy services company operating in the Asia Pacific region.

 CPG Corporation is part of the former Public Works Department of Singapore; the company provides architecture and engineering consultancy to project and construction management.
-It is headquartered in Singapore, with 12 overseas offices in China, India, Vietnam, the Philippines and the UAE.
+It is headquartered in Singapore, with 12 overseas offices in China, India, Vietnam, the Philippines, and the United Arab Emirates.

 History

 The Public Works and Convicts Department was formed in 1833 after George Drumgoole Coleman became the first superintendent.
 The department was formally established as the Public Works Department of Singapore (PWD) in 1946.

 Under Temasek Holdings, it was incorporated in 1999 and renamed to PWD Corporation before again being renamed to CPG Corporation in 2002.
 A year later, it became part of the Downer EDI Group.

 In 2012, the ownership of the CPG Corporation group of companies was transferred from Downer EDI, Australia, to China Architecture Design and Research Group.